 Which information is most important in your business?
 This allows you to gain a comprehensive view of your strategies and their results as well as the influence it brings to your brand.
 The content of your marketing strategies and their relevance varies from one business to another.
 How can you best use this to your advantage?

 Here are some things marketers should think of when it comes to timelines: How far into the period are you aiming?
-Is it a multi-period model or periodical that consistently measures customer loyalty?
+Is it a multi-period model or a periodical that consistently measures customer loyalty?
 Do your metrics track monthly, quarterly, or annual marketing performance?
-Your timeframe must be specific, realistic, and attainable for both short-term and long term periods.
+Your timeframe must be specific, realistic, and attainable for both short-term and long-term periods.